Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/has-appeal-form-journey.md

 - multi-file-upload `/upload-decision-letter/` Upload the decision letter from the local planning authority
 - multi-file-upload `/upload-appeal-statement/` Upload your appeal statement
-- boolean `/apply-appeal-costs/` Do you need to apply for an award of appeal costs?
+- boolean `/apply-appeal-costs/` Do you want to apply for an award of appeal costs?
 - multi-file-upload `/upload-appeal-costs-application/` Upload your application for an award of appeal costs

 ```js